xuqun123/crazy-bee-project/README.md

 - The frontend application install guide can be found at: https://github.com/xuqun123/crazy-bee-project/tree/main/frontend

 - The backend application install guide can be found at: https://github.com/xuqun123/crazy-bee-project/tree/main/backend

+- All necessary `.env` environment variables or credentials can be found in this Trello card: https://trello.com/c/9VFxP2PW/65-service-credentials

 ## Product Overview